SHANMUKHSAI-28/EduVox/TESTING_CHECKLIST.md

 **Testing Status**: 🟢 READY FOR USER ACCEPTANCE TESTING **Deployment Status**: 🟢 READY FOR PRODUCTION DEPLOYMENT

-The EduVox University Shortlisting module is fully implemented and ready for production use.
+The UniGuidePro University Shortlisting module is fully implemented and ready for production use.